Investing in Australian farmland, water and ecosystem regeneration to unlock value from the ground up.

 The Murray-Darling Basin Balanced Water Fund (BWF) is Australia’s only explicit impact water fund investing in water markets to deliver financial returns investors, irrigation water for farmers and environmental impacts through water donations to culturally important wetlands and ecosystems.

 The fund is a collaborative effort between Kilter Rural and The Nature Conservancy Australia.
-Since its inception in 2015, the Fund has delivered 7,109 megalitres of water to 24 wetlands in the southern Murray Darling Basin, covering 630 hectares (to June 30 2021).
+Since its inception in 2015, the Fund has delivered over 10,000 megalitres of water to 30 wetlands in the southern Murray Darling Basin, delivering biodiversity benefits to an estimated 9000ha.
 It has provided critical habitat for waterbirds, with monitoring showing an increase in bird diversity of up to 212% and an increase in bird abundance of 282% following the inundation of wetland areas and supported the return of endangered species to the wetlands, including the Southern Bell Frog, Eastern Regent Parrot and Murray Hardyhead.

 Connect with us